telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service.md

 ---
-title: How to Use React Report Viewer with REST Service
+title: Using with REST Service
-page_title: How to Use React Report Viewer with REST Service
+page_title: Using the React Report Viewer with a Reporting REST Service
-description: How to Use React Report Viewer with REST Service
+description: "Understand the prerequisites and steps necessary to add the React Report Viewer component to a new React application.
+Learn how to display a report coming from a Telerik Reporting REST Service."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service
-tags: how,to,use,react,report,viewer,with,rest,service
+tags: how, to, use, react, report, viewer, with, rest, service
 published: True
 position: 1
 previous_url: /react-report-viewer-with-rest-service